 Unfortunately, when you are spending more time micromanaging your team, the leadership and development activities that build up the organisation are going to be the first to go, because they are often seen as “nice to haves”.

-1 – Identify where the issues are coming from: Are you having problems with several members of your team?
-Or is it localised to one person?
-A single person issue is potentially better tackled individually, rather than clamping down overheads on your entire team.
+Are you having problems with several members of your team?
+Or is it just one person?
+You should handle a single person problem individually, rather than punishing your whole team.

-Discuss the performance issues and if you aren’t the line manager, get them involved to help you.
+Discuss the performance issues and involve their line manager if you don’t manage them directly.
 Just don’t let a single person’s poor performance bring down your team.

-2 – Look at your own behaviour to see whether it may be the cause: Some people don’t deal well with complete autonomy, while others may flourish.
-You need to ensure that you don’t treat your team members exactly the same, especially if they have different working styles (which they probably will).
-Are you expecting too much from your team?
+Some people don’t deal well with being completely autonomous, while others will thrive.
+You need to ensure that you don’t treat your team members exactly the same, especially if they have different working styles (they probably will).

-Have you supported your team or openly blamed them for failures?
+Have you supported your team or do you openly blamed them for failures?
 Do they seem frustrated or bored with what they are doing?
 If so, these issues might be fixable.

-Perhaps your demeanour is such that your team don’t feel comfortable talking to you about issues they are having – leading them to stay quiet, reinforcing your lack of trust as they don’t deliver.
+Perhaps your team don’t feel comfortable talking to you about issues they are having.
+This might lead them to stay quiet, reinforcing your lack of trust as they don’t tell you what’s wrong.

-3- Assign clear accountability: If you want your team to run without micromanagement, assign accountability to various team members – put them “in charge” of various aspects of the team’s work.
-You might think you’ve done this already, but you need to ensure it is very clearly stated, along with your expectations.
+If you want your team to run without micromanagement, assign accountability to various team members – put them “in charge” of some aspects of the team’s work.
+You need to ensure you state this clearly, along with your expectations.

 Otherwise your team might just assume that for everything, the buck stops with you (and not with them).
-You might be surprised about how motivated and engaged someone becomes once you clearly make them the lead for an aspect of your team’s performance.
+You might be surprised about how motivated someone becomes once you clearly make them the lead for some aspect of your team’s performance.

-Trust issues can seriously impact the performance of a team.
-Without stopping and looking to examine them, some leaders can engage in a cycle of micromanagement and punishment which doesn’t actually solve anything.
+Trust issues can seriously impact team performance.
+Without stopping and looking to examine them, some leaders can get stuck in a cycle of micromanagement and punishment which doesn’t solve anything.
 In many cases, it simply brings all members of the team (good and bad) down to the same level.

-Trust issues might not be all your fault as a leader, but it is your responsibility to examine and to try to address them, because you have the remit to change how your team functions.
-A trustworthy team is a high-performing team, and a trustworthy leader enables these teams to flourish.
+Trust issues might not be all your fault as a leader, but it is your responsibility to try to address them, because you have the responsibility to change how your team functions.
+A trustworthy team is a high-performing team, and a trustworthy leader helps these teams to flourish.